grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 ### Creating an Empty JUCE Plug-In Project

 In this section, we'll assume that you're a bit familiar with [JUCE](https://juce.com/).
 If that's not your case, don't panic and just read their [Getting started with the Projucer](https://docs.juce.com/master/tutorial_new_projucer_project.html) tutorial.
-We also recommend you to have a look a the next few following tutorials to have a sense of how things work.
+We also recommend having a look at the next few tutorials to get a sense of how things work.
 They're nice and easy to read!

 In the Projucer, create a new Audio Plug-In, add the targets that you want, in the settings, make sure that "Plugin is a Synth" is enabled.
 In our case, we named it "MonoSynth" (choose this name wisely as it will impact the class names of your program).